 - Make sure your pieces are dry before storing them.

 Silver tarnishes when it comes in contact with sulfur molecules in the atmosphere.
 Wearing your pieces can slow down the buildup of tarnish as the oils in your skin form a barrier between your piece and the atmosphere.
-Patina can also be appreciated as aproduct of you and your piece experiencing time.
-It is your choice to restore brilliance or not to
+Patina can also be appreciated as a product of you and your piece experiencing time.
+It is your choice to restore brilliance or not to.

 - Remove light tarnish with your polishing cloth

 - Heavily tarnished pieces can be restored at home.
-Use a soft toothbrush and toothpaste to scrub your teeth.
+Use a soft toothbrush and toothpaste to scrub your piece.
 Rinse your pieces and pat them dry with a soft cloth.
 Polish the pieces with the provided cloth.
 Please avoid this procedure for pieces featuring natural pearls, corals, and other delicate stones.

 - Make sure your pieces are dry before storing them.